Superflex… A Superhero Social Thinking Curriculum Package (two-book set)

 Superflex is ME and YOU, and YOU, too!

-Superflex is just one of many products we use with students to build their social thinking abilities.
-A more comprehensive two-book curriculum, Social Thinking and Me (Winner and Murphy, 2016) is designed for students in 4–7th grade to read as they engage in social emotional learning in treatment groups, inclusion based classrooms and/or at home.
-This set provides explicit instruction to help our students develop some of the information they need to create and strengthen their superflexible abilities and defeat the Unthinkables.
+The Superflex Curriculum is one of many products we use with students to build their social competencies.
+A more comprehensive two-book curriculum, Social Thinking and Me (Winner and Murphy, 2016) is designed for students ages 9 to 12 to read as they engage in social emotional learning in treatment groups, inclusion-based classrooms and/or at home.
+This set provides explicit instruction to help our students strengthen their social competencies in every setting.

 *Name Change from the Team of Unthinkables to the Team of UnthinkaBots